 Mrs. Allen-Yearout was a driving force in establishing the Coast Guard Ombudsman Program and symbolizes voluntary commitment to the Coast Guard mission by supporting our members and their families.
-This award honors Wanda Allen-Yearout for her thirty-five years of service to the Coast Guard.
+This award honors Wanda Allen-Yearout for her service to the Coast Guard.

 The Wanda Allen-Yearout Ombudsman of the Year (OOY) Award Program annually recognizes a unit ombudsman that has demonstrated the greatest commitment serving as a Coast Guard Ombudsman.

 ALCOAST 024/24 - JAN 2024 SOLICITATION FOR THE 2023 WANDA ALLEN-YEAROUT OMBUDSMAN OF THE YEAR AWARD (govdelivery.com)

 1. Have served as an ombudsman for at least six consecutive months at the nominating command by 31 December 2023.
 Their service must have started on or before 1 July 2023.

 2. Be registered and have command assignment in the Coast Guard Ombudsman Registry.

 3. Have successfully completed Coast Guard Ombudsman Training

 4. Be compliant with reports in accordance with REF (A).